StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/create-a-new-case.md

 ## Create a case from a MISP event

-See [About MISP Integration](../../../administration/misp-integration/about-misp-integration.md) to learn about how MISP integrates with TheHive.
+See [About MISP Integration](../../../administration/misp-integration/about-misp-integration.md) to learn about how the Malware Information Sharing Platform (MISP) integrates with TheHive.

 !!! info "Data transfer"
     When creating a case from a MISP event, data from the event, such as observables, is automatically transferred to the case.